Saturable Purcell filter for circuit quantum electrodynamics: Control

 \section{Control}

-To verify the controllability of the system despite the complications arising from coupling to AA through a JQF and a resonator, we show that the state of the system can be transferred from state $|0\rangle$ to state $|1\rangle$ with high fidelity.
+To verify the controllability of the system despite the complications arising from coupling to the qubit through the JQF and the resonator, we show that the Pauli $\sigma_x$ gate can be implemented with high fidelity.
 For a two-level atom with a directly attached control line, this can be accomplished with a simple rectangular pulse.
 The setup where the two-level atom is replaced with a transmon and JQF added in the control line [Fig.\ref{fig_filters}(c)] requires pulses that are more carefully chosen~\cite{kono_ncomms20,masuda_njp21}.
-For the setup that we are considering here [Fig.\ref{fig_filters}(d)], we choose a more general parametrization of the pulses, inspired by Refs.~\cite{doria_prl11,motzoi_pra11,machnes_prl18}, but with a different way to calculate the gradient, as explained below.
+For the setup that we are considering here [Fig.\ref{fig_filters}(d)], we use both the relatively simple pulses similar to Refs.~\cite{kono_ncomms20,masuda_njp21,motzoi_prl09} that do not require extensive calibration, and the more general Fourier series pulses inspired by Refs.~\cite{doria_prl11,motzoi_pra11} that achieve a larger gate fidelity.

-We set the carrier frequency of the drive equal to the transition frequency of coupled eigenstate of AA and resonator $|1\rangle$ ($\omega_\text{d}=\omega_{1,1}=\omega_{\text{a},2}$) and parametrize the time-dependent Rabi frequencies as Gaussian-filtered Fourier series to limit the bandwidth.
-The minimum and maximum values are constrained by applying the $\tanh$ function.
-We can write this parametrization